Close

 RESTRICTED GRANTMAKING

-Preventive Health Care.
-The Foundation will consider awarding grants to organizations that improve/expand preventive healthcare services to low-income and vulnerable children in Delaware County.
+The Foundation will consider awarding grants to organizations that provide education and supportive services to assist cancer survivors living in Delaware County.
+Unfortunately, multi-year grants are not available for this funding priority.

 Community and Economic Development

-The Foundation will consider awarding grants to organizations that offer education, prevention, treatment, rehabilitation, and supportive services to help adults experiencing mental health challenges in Delaware County.
+Behavioral Health: the Foundation will consider awarding grants to organizations providing education, prevention, treatment, rehabilitation, supportive services, or advocacy to assist families and children living in Delaware County experiencing mental health and substance use disorders in Delaware County.

-The Foundation will consider awarding grants to organizations that strengthen the emergency food safety net in Delaware County.
-Proposals should enhance the availability, quality, variety, or desirability (culturally appropriate) of food and involve coordinating emergency food services.
+Food Security: the Foundation will consider awarding grants to organizations that strengthen the emergency food safety net in Delaware County by enhancing food availability, quality, variety, and/or cultural appropriateness, and by coordinating emergency food services.

-The Foundation will consider awarding grants to organizations providing hospice and home healthcare services for low-income, disabled, and vulnerable senior citizens in Delaware County.
+The Foundation will consider awarding grants to organizations providing hospice and home healthcare services for people who are low-income who have disabilities, and vulnerable seniors in Delaware County.
 Unfortunately, multi-year grants are not available for this funding priority.

 APPLICATION GUIDELINES